ekmolloy/stamps-tutorial/tutorial.md

 ```
 scp [user-name]@[mbl-server-name]:~/stamps-tutorial/sepp/SEPP-RDP-RUMINO-READS_subset.fasta ~/Desktop
 ```
-Go to [http://msa.biojs.net](http://msa.biojs.net), scroll down and click "Use It" followed by the little arrow icon.
+[MSAViewer](http://msa.biojs.net) can eb used to visualize the multiple sequence alignment.
+Scroll down and click he little arrow icon under "Use It".
 Then click "Import" followed by "From file".

+*Before moving on, use the [cladogram](images/rumino-cladogram.pdf) to extract other reference sequences near GEQJ1S112HNELY (e.g., Ercella_succinigenes_1 or Fastidiosipila_sanguinis_1) and visualize the alignment.
+Given this multiple sequence alignment, do you think it makes sense that TIPP (0.95 support threshold) classified GEQJ1S112HNEL as Ruminococcaceae but was unable to clasify at the genus or species level?

+*

 **NOTE: Small reference alignments and trees are used in this tutorial to save time and make visualization easier; however, the benefits of using SEPP/TIPP are greatest when trees have a large evolutionary diameters -- which is more likely for trees are large.
 New tools for visualizing phylogenetic placements for large trees are on the way courtesy of [Mike Nute](https://publish.illinois.edu/michaelnute/)!**